-Aside from being one of the world’s most beautiful drives, the Parkway is also a top spot for seeing Canadian wildlife from the comfort of your vehicle.
+Aside from being one of the world’s most beautiful drives, the Icefield Parkway is also a top spot for seeing Canadian wildlife from the comfort of your vehicle.

-It is often described as a Rocky Mountain Safari from those who have checked this world-class scenic drive off their bucket list.
+It is often described as a Rocky Mountain Safari by those who have checked this world-class scenic drive off their bucket list.
 There is no Bwana leading this safari, just you and your wheels.

 The key to seeing wildlife is to take your time.
 Absorbing the ambiance of driving through this mountain-wilderness is part of what makes the scenery more memorable – and you’ll spot more wildlife with more patience.

 Grizzly and black bears, bighorn sheep, mountain goats, cougars, elk, moose, and wolves are some of the animals you might see on this drive.

 A zoom lens for the camera, good binoculars, and checking the side of the road and off the side into the woods will increase your chances of spotting wildlife.

 The wildlife of the Canadian Rockies is something to behold.

 If you’re driving from Calgary consider driving through Kananaskis Country, as this is also a very popular Drive for viewing wildlife in Canadian Rockies.